 specifies the amount of memory the virtual machine will use in megabytes.

 indicates the path to the virtual disk which can be a file, partition, or logical volume.
-In this example a file named web_devel.img in the /var/lib/libvirt/images/ directory, with a size of 4 gigabytes, and using virtio for the disk bus.
+In this example a file named web_devel.img in the current users directory, with a size of 50 gigabytes, and using virtio for the disk bus.
+Depending on the disk path, virt-install my need to be run with elevated privileges.

 file to be used as a virtual CDROM.
 The file can be either an ISO file or the path to the host’s CDROM device.